endymion1818/deliciousreverie-2023/src/content/posts/cache-and-dedup-requests.md

 window.addEventListener("refreshState", () => myChart());
 ```

-This allows me to keep my component focused on the UI and abstract state to the `retrieveData` component.
+This calls the chart function again when the filter changes.
+It allows me to keep my component focused on the UI and abstract state to the `retrieveData` component.

 Let's take a look at that now.